Information about the accreditation exam.

 IPEd does not accept late registrations or late payments.
 Candidates who have not paid the registration fee by the closing date will not be allowed to sit the exam.

-For more information about the registration process and policies for the next exam, see 2024 exam registration.
+For more information about the registration process and policies for the next exam, see the Exam registration page.

 Structure and format of the exam

-The exam tests editors’ competence (not excellence) in applying the standards set out in the Australian standards for editing practice.
-(IPEd is currently updating the Standards.
-Candidates for the 2024 accreditation exam should use the current edition to prepare for the exam until they are advised otherwise.)
-It tests copyediting skills, such as language skills and practical editing mark-up skills, and other skills and knowledge that editors need, such as the ability to define a project and identify defamation, permission and copyright issues.
+The exam tests editors’ competence (not excellence) in applying the standards set out in IPEd standards for editing practice (3rd edn).
+It tests copyediting skills, such as language skills and practical editing mark-up skills in Microsoft Word, and other skills and knowledge that editors need, such as the ability to define a project and identify ethical and legal issues.

 Structure

-- KNOWLEDGE: short-answer questions on general editing skills and knowledge (40%)
+• KNOWLEDGE: short-answer questions on general editing skills and knowledge, comprising 2 compulsory questions and 4 elective questions from which candidates choose 2 (40%)

 Format

-The LANGUAGE and KNOWLEDGE parts use PDF files.
-The MANUSCRIPT part uses MS Word.
-The exam does not test proficiency in Word or PDF but candidates must have basic computer skills such as the ability to work onscreen and to open, save and close documents.
-(This is standard A3.2 of the Australian standards for editing practice.)
+The LANGUAGE and KNOWLEDGE parts use Adobe Acrobat PDF files.
+The MANUSCRIPT part uses MS Word files.
+The exam does not test proficiency in Word or PDF, but candidates must have basic technology skills such as the ability to work on-screen and to open, save and close documents.
+(This is standard A3.2 of the IPEd standards for editing practice.)

 The exam is “open book”.
 This means that candidates may use their own reference materials (such as a dictionary and a style guide) and notes, as long as they comply with the requirements in the Guide for candidates.